junior451/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ## Installation
+Clone the repo and run python3 milestone.py to start playing the game

 ## Usage